 Organizations that don’t have a clear, articulate vision have the potential to veer off course and lose focus of their goals and priorities.

-In order for employees to truly partner with a business and help them achieve their strategic goals, they need to understand why they are there and what they are trying to achieve.
+For employees to truly partner with a business and help them achieve their strategic goals, they need to understand why they are there and what they are trying to achieve.

-As an example, a grocery store may begin focusing on the flower and gift market and put so much effort into that, that they lose sight of their main business – groceries.
+For example, a grocery store may begin focusing on the flower and gift market and put so much effort into that, that they lose sight of their main business – groceries.

 This can result in neglecting those things that would enhance and grow their core business.